Ryan Murphy Posted the Biggest ‘American Horror Story’ Theme Clue Yet

 Update, August 31st, 2020 12:45 p.m.
 ET: This story has been updated with Ryan Murphy's latest announcements about American Horror Story Season 10.

 Slowly, but surely, details pertaining to American Horror Story Season 10 are being leaked to the public.
 Showrunner and creator Ryan Murphy may be the master of suspense, but not even he can keep mum about all the goodness to come in the 10th installment of the FX horror anthology series.
 Just this weekend, August 29th, he dropped a monster clue on Instagram that has fans' minds spinning.

 Having collected tidbits of info from Murphy and some of the cast and crew, here’s what we know so far about the forthcoming AHS Season 10, what's going on with the release date amid the coronavirus (COVID-19) pandemic, and fan theories about the theme.

 First thing’s first: Who the heck is in the cast?

 Two words: family reunion.
 Although we like to see fresh faces on screen, as was the case in American Horror Story: 1984, we’re a sucker for old favorites.
 That’s why we almost lost our top when Sarah Paulson confirmed in January that she’d be returning to AHS (as a “central character”) in Season 10 after a not-so-brief hiatus.

 And she’s not the only American Horror Story alum who will appear in the forthcoming season.
-Murphy recently released a cast list via Instagram:
+Murphy released a cast list via Instagram in February: